-The GSVs are not isolating valves, they are control valves and are not designed to prevent total admission of steam to the HP turbine.
+The GSV are not isolating values, they are control values and are not designed to prevent total admission of steam to the hp turbine.
 Immediately after the GSV the pressure will have been throttled to 10 kPa(a).
-The throttling process will cause the steam to become superheated and its final temperature (immediately downstream of the GSVs) will be approximately 160°C.
+The temperature of this steam will be the saturation temperature corresponding to 10 kPa(a), ie, 46°C.

 If the turbine was recently shutdown with the turbine "hot" this throttled steam entering the hp turbine can produce severe quenching of hp turbine rotor.
 This problem can be avoided by ensuring that the ESV's are always shut if there is any pressure in the steam lines.

-Q4.8
+B.4.1.8